yairm210/Unciv/Uniques.md

 - "in all cities with a world wonder"
 - "in all cities connected to capital"
 - "in all cities with a garrison"
-- "in all cities in which the majority religion is a major religion"
 - "in non-enemy foreign cities" - In all cities owned by civs other than you that you are not at war with
 - "in foreign cities"
+- "in annexed cities"
+- "in holy cities"
+- "in City-State cities"
 - "in cities following this religion" - Should only be used in pantheon/follower uniques for religions
 - "in all cities in which the majority religion is a major religion"
 - "in all cities in which the majority religion is a enhanced religion"